 PAY AS YOU EARN

-Pay as You Earn (PAYE) is tax from employment income of directors and employee’s compensation.
+Pay as You Earn (PAYE) is a tax on employment income of directors and employees’ compensation.
 The tax is deducted from the compensation of directors and employees.

 In Kenya, it is the employer who has the responsibility to deduct the tax.
-Therefore, any PAYE tax audits are audits on the PAYE operations by the employers.
+Therefore, any PAYE tax audits are audits of the PAYE operations by the employers.

-There are proposed PAYE bands and the employers are expected to follow the tax bands when deducting any PAYE.
-The tax is also expected to be remitted by certain dates.
+There are proposed PAYE bands, and employers are expected to follow the tax bands when deducting any PAYE.
+The tax is also expected to be remitted on certain dates.

 There are numerous factors from internal and external sources that will trigger PAYE tax audits.
 The following are some of the factors that are likely to trigger PAYE tax audits: